getify/foi-lang/formalization-work/Foi-Specification.md

 };
 ```

 You'd rarely have a block with only `def` statement(s) in it and no evaluated statements/expressions below them.
-But in this example, the `def y: 42` statement has `42` as a completion value, and that same `42` value is adopted by the `{ }` block expression.
+But in this example, the `def y: 42` statement has `42` as a completion value, and that same `42` value is adopted by the `{ }` block expression per §2.9.1's block-completion rule.
 Then, the same `42` value is assigned to `x`.
 Finally, this also means the completion value of `def x: ..` is also `42`.

+**Do-comprehension exception.** Inside a `~<<` or `~<*` block (§7), a single-colon `def x: expr` statement is a local binding whose completion value does not participate in the block's monadic composition; it is neither `~<`-chained nor collected as a terminal value.
+To bind a name to a monadic step's unwrapped result, use the double-colon form `def x:: expr` instead.
+See §7 for the do-block's statement categories in full.

 ### §2.2 The `Lazy@` Construct

-A `Lazy@` expression defers the resolution of one or more identifier references until those identifiers have been bound in the current scope's `def` statement(s) section.
-It is the mechanism by which a definitional initializer may refer to bindings that exist alongside it -- generally after, but can appear before, too -- in the same section, including the binding itself being defined.
+A `Lazy@` expression (Syntactic-Grammar `AtCallExpr` against the `Lazy` name, with compile-time-privileged semantics) defers the resolution of one or more identifier references until those identifiers have been bound in the current scope's `def` section.

 ```java
 def life: <